adfresca/sdk-unity/README.md

 ### In-App Messaging

-With the in-app messaging feature, you can deliver a message to your in-app users in real time.
-Simply put 'Load()' and 'Show()' methods where you want to deliver a message.
+With in-app messaging, you can deliver a message to your users in real-time.
+Simply put 'Load()' and 'Show()' methods where and when you want to deliver a message.
 The type of message can be an interstitial image, text, and iframe webpage.
-The message is only shown when your user matches the in-app messaging campaign's target logics.
-We will discuss more details of the in-app messaging's dynamic targeting features in the [Dynamic Targeting](#dynamic-targeting) section.
+The message is only shown when users match the in-app messaging campaign's target logics.
+We will discuss more details of the dynamic targeting features in the [Dynamic Targeting](#dynamic-targeting) section.

 ```cs
 void Start ()